-Since spacing between the towers/poles in case of 132 kV D/C transmission line and 33 kV distribution line are approx. 300 meters and 100 meters respectively, these will not affect the visual aesthetics of the localities particularly when it is ensured to route the lines as far away from the localities as possible.
+Since spacing between the towers/poles in case of 132 kV D/C transmission line is approx. 300 meters, these will not affect the visual aesthetics of the localities particularly when it is ensured to route the lines as far away from the localities as possible.
 TSECL takes up plantation of trees to buffer the visual effect around its substations and to provide better living conditions.
 Wherever TSECL feels it appropriate, discussions will be held with local Forest Department officials to determine feasibility of planting trees along roads running parallel to transmission lines to buffer visual effect in these areas.
 In addition, towers may be painted grey or green to merge with the background.